| The Jazz

 I feel this has been granted through His grace.
 ALL PRAISE

+TO GOD.
 As time and events moved on, a

 period of irresolution did prevail.
 I entered into a phase